Brenner650/ExAd-1.0.4/README.md

 Exile Addons by Janski - originally small projects developed for the Arma Exile communities EXO and SP4R but now rewritten and collected here for public use.
 Contributers to the code can be found in the "Contributers" section at the top of the Repo.
 Repo now looked after and updated by [[GADD]](https://gamingatdeathsdoor.com)Monkeynutz.

+# PLEASE NOTE: Exile already contains Virtual Garage, Hacking and Grinding by default.
+We DO NOT reccomend anyone uses ExAd Hacking or Grinding on it's own or EVER with the Exile systems.
+The Virtual Garage by ExAd is up to you, use one or the other, not both.

 Janski No longer works on ExAd but you can donate to him here to appreciate his work... :smirk: | [Donate here](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=jan%2ebabor%2e383%40gmail%2ecom&lc=GB&item_name=ExAd&currency_code=EUR&bn=PP%2dDonationsBF%3abtn_donate_SM%2egif%3aNonHosted)

 ## Installation & Examples